-- A follow up review meeting must be arranged for the end of the review period.
-If the employee's attendance has improved the manager should commend them on the improvement shown and advise that they are no longer subject to formal review. - The manager should advise that if the employee's attendance deteriorates again, so that they exceed the thresholds then they could progress to a Stage 2 meeting. - The manager will write to the employee following the review meeting to confirm the outcome and what was discussed. - If the level of attendance has not reached the required level and the employee will be subject to Stage 2.
+A follow up review meeting must be arranged for the end of the review period.
+If the employee's attendance has improved the manager should commend them on the

+The manager will stay in touch with the employee and review absence at the end of the review period. improvement shown and advise that they are no longer subject to formal review.

+- The manager should advise that if the employee's attendance deteriorates again, so that they exceed the thresholds then they could progress to a Stage 2 meeting. - The manager will write to the employee following the review meeting to confirm the outcome and what was discussed. - If the level of attendance has not reached the required level and the employee will be subject to Stage 2.